htchin-thordrive/keti-sim-fms/README.md

 # KETI-sim FMS
-This is a fleet management system (FMS) which helps to oversee all the movements of a fleet's vehicles.
+This repository provides a fleet management system (FMS) which helps to oversee all the movements of vehicles.

 ### 3rd Party Libraries